curateteaching/digitalpedagogy/keywords/praxis.md

 * “The Wikiblitz: A Wikipedia Editing Assignment in a First Year Undergraduate Class (Spring 2012 version),” Shawn Graham, [http://writinghistory.trincoll.edu/crowdsourcing/graham-2012-spring/](http://writinghistory.trincoll.edu/crowdsourcing/graham-2012-spring/) (Class Exercise)
 * “Writing on Clay,” *A Better Pencil: Readers, Writers, and the Digital Revolution,* Dennis E. Baron, [http://books.google.com/books?id=VWzgtZMJCwgC&lpg=PP1&dq=better%20pencil&pg=PA71#v=onepage&q=modeling%20clay&f=false](http://books.google.com/books?id=VWzgtZMJCwgC&lpg=PP1&dq=better%20pencil&pg=PA71#v=onepage&q=modeling%20clay&f=false) (Class Exercise)

-JENTERY: Such a wonderful list!
-Thank you.
-Much appreciated.
-I'm especially struck by how persuasively it navigates boundary objects (such as the book) across the disciplines.

 ## Curatorial Statement

 We understand *praxis* as thoughtful performance: a way of making and building less oriented toward the construction of end-products and more concerned with exposing the processes through which ideas become objects in space or actions in time.
 In the classroom, a praxis-oriented pedagogy helps students engage with theory through concrete action, and promotes understanding of the complex, playful, and materially-grounded ways in which theoretical or ideological concepts can be realized, exposed, critiqued, and iteratively generated.
 The pedagogical resources gathered here connect with *praxis* as an opportunity to: